cdglabs/sketchpad14/README.md

 # Sketchpad14

-Getting inspiration from Sutherland's 1961 Sketchpad and C.W.A.M van Overveld's reimplementation 30 year after, towards a general constraint reactive programming model.
+Getting inspiration from Sutherland's 1961 Sketchpad and Overveld's retake on its relaxation technique 30 year after, we are working on a general constraint reactive programming model to be able to do more things in the same spirit.

 * See ["30 Years After Sketchpad: Relaxation of Geometric Constraints Revisited"](http://citeseerx.ist.psu.edu/viewdoc/summary?doi=10.1.1.32.24).
 * This is a fork of  [Relax](https://github.com/cdglabs/relax) project.